Hi,

 As always,

-Giving yourself permission to adjust by moving just a little bit,
+Giving yourself permission to adjust by moving just a little bit.

 So that you find what is comfortable at that moment.

-Just stacking one vertebrae at a time,
+And starting to lift yourself just stacking one vertebrae at a time.

-Because we'll move into a reclined twist with the bolster.
+We're going to keep the bolster because we'll move into a recline twist with the bolster.

 I'll just move that aside,